scottyschup/ruby-curriculum/oo-design/decomposition.md

 ```

 Notice what we've done here: each `Minnow` or `Shark` keeps track of
 its own position.
-Stored information like a `Minnow`'s position is is
+Stored information like a `Minnow`'s position is
 called the *state* of an object. `Minnow`s and `Shark`s have their own
 way of doing things (they both `#swim` differently); this is called
 *behavior*.